 The title of this article represents a couple of questions that I have seen asked so many times.
 Potential owners or even new owners of pet snakes often wonder:

-“Can a pet snake be friendly?”
+“Can pet snakes be friendly?”

 “Can pet snakes show their owners affection?”

 Well this article is going to answer those questions and a few other ones as well.
 Buckle up because this is going to have some pretty cool information inside!
+Make sure you keep the right snake for you.

 Right off the bat we are going to answer this question that so many people ask.